Jeyana/LegalAlienChatbotRasa/LegalAlienChatbot_Blogpost.md

 ![](images/hi_None.jpg)

-Rasa Open Source is huge, there's a lot to explore, and the purpose of this blog post is not to give a complete overview, but to provide a general impression of how it's like to work with Rasa.
+Rasa Open Source is huge, there's a lot to explore, and the purpose of this blog post is not to give a complete overview, but to share how it was for us to work with Rasa.
 So, for now, we're done with the examples.

 ### Advantages of Rasa